Astemes/astemes-lmock/README.md

 This will replace the existing mock with a new mock generated from the mocked interface.
 We can now continue writing tests using the new API VI:s.

+### Discussion

+The example above shows how driving the design by tests, enabled by mocks, puts a pressure on the design.
+One might argue that two concrete classses, an interface, a mock, and a test case is overkill for the simple driver developent shown above.
+It is important to keep in mind that a real world application would not be considered done at this point and would grow in complexity considerably before being put into production.
+And then the importance of design increases significantly.

+The classes developed above are highly cohesive and the ``Driver.lvclass`` is weakly coupled to the serial interface through the ``Serial.lvclass`` interface.
+There is a clear separation of concerns and we have a clear architectural boundary introduced by the abstract interfaec.
+This gives a lot of flexibility as we may
+- change the implementation of the ``Serial.lvclass`` interface to use a different bus or calling the bus in a different way
+- change how the data is sent to the bus, *e.g.* adding end of line characters
+- add logging of the communication, through wrapping the implementation of the ``Serial.lvclass`` in a logging decorator
+- and more
+**without making any changes to our ``Driver.lvclass``**.

 ## A Recommendation